lisrael1/pandas_eda/README.md

 # show original data. will pop up a web application
 df.eda()  # can use this at debug mode too!

+# that's it. but you can do more...

 # manipulation #1
 df.A += 10